Window Grilles Provide Homes Unique, Historic Touches

 - Integral Light Technology (ILT) Grilles

-These grilles are for those who desire a window grille that offers a realistic look of individual windowpanes without the price of customizing a window.
-Depending on the type of window, either wood, fiberglass or vinyl grilles are permanently adhered to the inside and outside of the window glass.
+These grilles are for those who want a window grille that gives a realistic look of individual windowpanes without the price of customizing a window.
+Depending on the type of window, either wood, fiberglass or vinyl grilles are permanently bonded to the inside and outside of the window glass.

 - Simulated Divided-Light Grilles (SDL)

-SDL grilles take the same approach as ILT grilles, with grilles adhered to the inside and outside of the glass.
-Unlike ILT grilles, SDL grilles typically do not provide a spacer between the grille and the glass.
+SDL grilles use the same approach as ILT grilles, with grilles adhered to the inside and outside of the glass.
+Unlike ILT grilles, SDL grilles typically do not include a spacer between the grille and the glass.

 - Removable Roomside Wood Grilles

 Unlike other divided-light grilles, removable grilles are connected to the interior side of windows with latches.
-This allows the grilles to be removed and makes cleaning the glass easier, while still creating the look of divided windowpanes in the window.
+This allows the grilles to be removed and makes cleaning the glass more convenient, while still providing the look of divided windowpanes in the window.
 Like divided-light grilles that are adhered to the window, though, removable grilles can be created in unfinished wood, prefinished stained wood or painted and primed.